UsaaryanByte07/Java-Basics-to-OOP/README.md

 - Maintain a personal reference for revision and future projects.

 ## Future Plans
-- Complete all chapters with corresponding practice sets and challenges.
 - Deep dive into OOP with the Udemy course.
 - Transition into **Java DSA** for problem-solving and competitive programming.